 A crucial part of your corporate HR strategy should be to take care of your employees’ well-being.
 As we have already analyzed in previous articles, many factors favor the psychological well-being of team members at work.
 Similarly, there are also many reasons which explain the absence of said well-being.

 Of course, this cannot happen if the employees do not feel good about themselves and work together.
-To enhance the former and diminish the latter, we will analyze four necessary conditions to take care of your employees’ well-being.
+To enhance and diminish the former, we will analyze four necessary conditions to take care of your employees’ well-being.
 Let’s take a closer look at these conditions.

 Tips to take care of your employees’ well-being